LuciaNishimiya/MangoCord/README.md

 ## How To (Compiling from source)

-To compile FlameCord, you need JDK8 or above, git, bash, maven, and an internet connection.
+To compile MangoCord, you need JDK8 or above, git, bash, maven, and an internet connection.

 Clone this repo, run `./mangocord b` from *bash*, get jar from `FlameCord-Proxy/bootstrap/target`